 Manas National Park, Assam

-Manas National Park is the only land is very rich in the population of Royal Bengal Tigers.
-This national park was established in 1990 and covers the area of 2837sqkm.
-Majority of the land is covered by grasslands of Terai, Bhabar Type and having more than 650 species of Angiosperms alone.
-Manas national park is also known for Bird Watching as it is considered to be an ideal home for birds which are more than 300 species such as crake, swamp, trogo, bristled grassbirds etc..
-If you are planning to visit this park then make sure you go for Elephant Ride, Jungle Safari, Bird Watching.
+Manas National Park is the only land that is very rich in the population of the Royal Bengal Tigers.
+This national park was established in 1990 and covers an area of 2837sqkm.
+The majority of the land is covered by grasslands of Terai, Bhabar Type, and has more than 650 species of Angiosperms alone.
+Manas national park is also known for Bird Watching as it is considered to be an ideal home for birds which are more than 300 species such as crake, swamp, trogo, bristled grassbirds, etc. If you are planning to visit this park then make sure you go for Elephant Ride, Jungle Safari, and Bird Watching.

-Dudhwa National park is a perfect for wildlife enthusiast because this park is all about wildlife, nature and diversity.
-This national park comes under the sub himalayan are called as Terai Belt.
-You may found endangered species such as Swamp Deer, Bengal Florican, Leopard etc…not only this but Dudhwa also famous for Bird Watching like Woodpeckers, Bulbuls, Kingfishers, Hornbill and many others.
-This national park is covers in the area of 811 sq km.
-Best time to visit Dudhwa National Park on or after 15 november to 15 june on every calender year.
+Dudhwa National Park is perfect for wildlife enthusiasts because this park is all about wildlife, nature, and diversity.
+This national park comes under the sub-Himalayan area called as Terai Belt.
+You may find endangered species such as Swamp Deer, Bengal Florican, Leopard, etc…not only this but Dudhwa is also famous for Bird Watching like Woodpeckers, Bulbuls, Kingfishers, Hornbill, and many others.
+This national park is covered in an area of 811 sq km.
+The best time to visit Dudhwa National Park is on or after 15 November to 15 June of every calendar year.
 An amazing national park in north India.